harrycresswell/harry/content/articles/listing-content-in-hugo.md

 Understanding the lookup order, and how context changes, will help you understand which variables to use in certain situations and why the same variable can produce different results.

-Ok, let’s move on to some other stuff.
+Ok, let’s move on to a few other interesting things we can do.

 ## Using the first function

-Now let’s try something a bit different, this time with the first function.
+Now let’s try something a bit different, this time with [the first function](https://gohugo.io/functions/first/).

-You can add the [first](https://gohugo.io/functions/first/) function to reduce the array of data returned to only the first N elements.
+You can add the first function to range, to reduce the array of data returned to only the first N elements.
 Where N is the value you set.

 Think of first as an argument which you pass in alongside your page variables.